New Zealand First: 2011 general election

 At the beginning of the election campaign New Zealand First was polling at around 2% in most major polls and was effectively written off by most political commentators.
-Prime Minister John Key had ruled out working with Peters and New Zealand First, however Opposition Leader Phil Goff had stated he was open to working with New Zealand First post-election provided they made it back into Parliament.
+Prime Minister John Key had once again ruled out working with Peters and New Zealand First, however then Leader of the Opposition Phil Goff had stated he was open to working with New Zealand First post-election provided they made it back into Parliament.

 Peters received a significant amount of media attention towards the end of the campaign at the height of the Tea Tape scandal which arose during the campaign.
 Peters had criticised the arrangement in the seat of Epsom between National and ACT in which National encouraged its supporters to vote for the ACT candidate for their electorate MP.
 He railed against National for alleged negative remarks made about the then ACT leader Don Brash and New Zealand First's elderly supporters.

 Peters appeared on a TVNZ minor parties leaders debate and won the debate convincingly in the subsequent text poll, with a plurality of 36% of the respondents saying Peters had won.

 New Zealand First won 6.6% of the party vote on election night.
 Many political experts credit the Tea Tape Scandal for the re-entry of New Zealand First into Parliament; however, Peters himself credits the return to Parliament to the hard work undertaken by the Party over the three years it was not represented in Parliament.

 In 2012 the party sacked MP Brendan Horan after allegations he stole money from his dying mother to gamble.